lishamhlanga/Donegal-Famous-Beaches/README.md

   - 2. visitors can select different counties and view the best beaches of each county
   - 3. to add videos onto the page
   - 4. to add panoramic view like 360, where by they can view the beach like in real
-  - 5.
-  - 6.
+  - 5. Incorporate booking as well for holidays, like holiday homes etc
+  - 6. Have a payment option on the page for bookings .
 - More pages for read more from the clicked links to a more detailed page with more info
 - privacy page for beach visitors
 - links to helpline and phone numbers
 - page with real live update in terms of forecast and safety
-- Another feature idea
+- To add a gallery of images for each individual beach highlighted.
+- To include events that are happening in the community as well as community posts news.

 ## Testing